Tuesday, 9 February 2016

 4. How many times do I have to tell you?!

-It's frustrating to repeat yourself over and over, but almost everyone who has a brain injury will experience some memory problems (after Stroke 1, I - at 26 years old - needed help *full-time assistance* with the simple task of finding our tent at a week-long music festival in Czech Republic despite the recently acquired - mere days earlier - brain injury being in the Occipital Lobe *thankfully, eager PAs - it's worth noting, many newfound, considerate ones - at hand who never said such an ignorant remark as 'how many times do I have to tell you?!'*).
-You may have to just be the bigger person you always wanted to be in this instance and suck it up for your splendid stroke survivor!
+It's frustrating to repeat yourself over and over, but almost everyone who has a brain injury will experience some memory problems.
+You may have to just be the bigger person you always wanted to be in this instance and suck it up for your splendid stroke-survivor buddy!

 Instead of pointing out a deficit, try finding a solution (HOT TIP!).

-Make the task easier (i.e.: mates putting my familiar belongings hanging from the particular bedroom door I stay in when visiting or messaging instead of calling so that I have an easy reference - geniuses!).
+Make the task easier (i.e.: mates putting my familiar belongings hanging from the particular bedroom door I stay in when visiting so I can find where to go after a quick bathroom trip in the middle of the night or messaging instead of calling so that I have an easy reference later on - geniuses!).

 Create a routine.